jorisparet/partycls/README.md

 Quick start
 -----------

-Here is a simple example that shows how to use partycls to find identify grain boundaries in a polycrystalline system.
-The system configuration is stored in a trajectory file with a single frame
+Here is a simple example that shows how to use partycls to identify grain boundaries in a polycrystalline system.
+The system configuration is stored in a trajectory file with a single frame.

 ```python
 from partycls import Trajectory